kognetiks/kognetiks-chatbot/readme.txt

 == Features ==

 * Easy setup and integration with OpenAI's ChatGPT API
+* Support for gpt-3.5-turbo
+* Support for gpt-4 (Learn how to access the gpt-4 API at [https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4))
 * Floating chatbot interface with customizable appearance
 * User-friendly settings page for managing API key and other parameters
 * Collapsible chatbot interface when not in use